Information for School Board Candidates

 - if you are the auditor of the local jurisdiction or if you are a municipal or school board employee on nomination day, unless you take the entitled leave of absence,

-- your property taxes are more than $50 in arrears or you are in default, for more than 90 days, for any other debt in excess of $500 to the municipality,
+- your property taxes are more than $50 in arrears or you are indebted to the local jurisdiction for which the election is to be held for any debt equaling or exceeding $500 and in default for more than 90 days,

-- if you have, within the previous 10 years, been convicted of an offense under the Local Authorities Election Act, the Election Act or the Canada Elections Act.
+- if you have, within the previous 10 years, been convicted of an offence under this Act, the Election Act, the Election Finances and Contributions Disclosure Act or the Canada Elections Act (Canada). .

 There may be other circumstances that may prevent you from running for office, please refer to the full text of s.
 22 LAEA.